 Outsourced IT support can be priced in different ways, but as a rough guide you can expect to pay anything between £15 per user per month and £350 a month to provide outsourced IT support to up to ten users depending on the location and level of support required.

-That price would include management of your company server (if you have one), plus all your desktop and laptop computers.
-Many businesses find that – once they do the maths – outsourced IT support is clearly the better option.
+That price would include management of your company server (if you have one on-site), plus all your desktop computers, laptops, tablets and possibly even company smartphones.
+Many businesses find that - once they do the maths - outsourced IT support is clearly the better option.

 Outsourced IT support also gives you access to a larger bank of expertise.
 If you choose a good IT support company, they'll have staff with experience and qualifications in a whole range of areas.
 Your outsourced IT support company should always be able to find someone to help, no matter what your requirements.